JeffreyRuder/groovy-ping-pong/README.md

-# Java/Spark/Velocity File Structure Template
+# Groovy PingPong

-#### January 14, 2016
+#### January 30, 2016

-#### By Midori Bowen and Jeffrey Ruder
+#### By Jeffrey Ruder

 ## Description

-This is a template file structure for use in Epicodus Java/Spark/Velocity projects.
+This is a simple web app performing the Ping Pong test (aka FizzBuzz test) using a combination of Java and Groovy.

 ## How To Use

-* Make a directory for your project and initialize a git repository.
-* Pull this file structure template from GitHub: `git pull https://github.com/JeffreyRuder/java-spark-template.git`

-OR:

-* Fork this repository from GitHub and rename it

-## Please Make This Better

-Please fork this repository and send a pull request if something in here could be better.
+* Just pull or clone this repository, make sure you have Java and Gradle installed, and `gradle run`

 ## Technologies Used

-Java, Spark, JUnit, FluentLenium, Velocity, Bootstrap
+Groovy, Java, Spark, JUnit, FluentLenium, Velocity, Bootstrap, Gradle